 Events Calendar[table “1” not found /]

-Club members met on Saturday 17th November for the annual Open Competition.
-This final competition of the year pits blue water against green water, macro against wide angle.
-The evening was hosted at Martyn & Sue Guess’s home and was attended by 20 club members and a couple of guests.
+Club members met on Saturday 20th November 2021 for the annual Open Competition.
+This competition pits blue water against green water, macro against wide angle.
+The evening was hosted at Keith & Jo’s house in Cranleigh and was attended by 20 club members.

 The winning images are as follows with judges comments in italics: